MicrosoftDocs/fabric-docs/docs/data-engineering/autotune.md

 ## Query tuning

 Autotune configures three Spark settings for each of your queries separately:
-- `spark.sql.shuffle.partitions` - configures the number of partitions to use when shuffling data for joins or aggregations.
-Default is 200.
+- `spark.sql.shuffle.partitions` - Sets the partition count for data shuffling during joins or aggregations.
+The default value is 200.
-- `spark.sql.autoBroadcastJoinThreshold` - Configures the maximum size in bytes for a table that is broadcast to all worker nodes when performing a join.
-Default is 10 MB.
+- `spark.sql.autoBroadcastJoinThreshold` - Sets the maximum table size in bytes that is broadcasted to all worker nodes when join operation is executed.
+The default value is 10 MB.
 - `spark.sql.files.maxPartitionBytes` - Defines the maximum number of bytes to pack into a single partition when reading files.
 Works for Parquet, JSON, and ORC file-based sources.
 Default is 128 MB.

 > [!TIP]
-> Autotune Query Tuning analyzes each of your queries separately, building one ML model per query.
+> Autotune query tuning examines individual queries and builds a distinct ML model for each query.
 It specifically targets:
 > - Repetitive queries
 > - Long-running queries (those with more than 15 seconds of execution)
 > - Spark SQL queries (excluding those written in the RDD API, which are very rare)
 >
-> This feature is compatible with Notebooks, Spark Job Definitions, and Pipelines!
+> This feature is compatible with notebooks, Spark Job Definitions, and pipelines.

 :::image type="content" source="media\autotune\execution-over-time.png" alt-text="Screenshot of execution time with autotune Enabled.":::

 ## AI-based intuition behind the Autotune

-The Autotune feature operates based on a well-defined, iterative process aimed at optimizing query performance.
-Initially, the algorithm begins with a set of good default configurations, honed by experts over time.
-It then employs a machine learning model to evaluate these settings, identifying which configurations are effective or less so.
-When a user submits a query, the system retrieves and employs these machine learning models, which have been stored based on previous interactions and outcomes.
-It generates potential configuration candidates around a default setting, termed the 'centroid.'
-The best candidate, as predicted by the machine learning model, is then selected and applied to the user's query.
-After the query executes, the performance data is fed back into the system, contributing to the ongoing learning and adjustment of the machine learning model.
+The autotune feature utilizes an iterative process to optimize query performance.
+It begins with a default configuration and employs a machine learning model to evaluate effectiveness.
+When a user submits a query, the system retrieves the stored models based on the previous interactions.
+It generates potential configurations around a default setting named *centroid*.
+The best candidate predicted by the model, is applied.
+After query execution, the performance data is sent back to the system to refine the model.

-This feedback loop enables the centroid to shift gradually toward more optimal settings, thus refining the performance baseline over time.
-The approach ensures that adjustments are made conservatively, reducing the risk of significant performance regression.
-Additionally, the system updates continuously, learning from each new query, which allows it to adapt and refine the performance benchmarks specifically tailored to the user's patterns.
-Moreover, the process involves updating the 'centroid' of configurations to ensure the model moves towards more efficient settings incrementally.
-This is achieved by evaluating past performances and using them to guide future adjustments, effectively leveraging all data points to mitigate the impact of anomalies or outliers.
+The feedback loop gradually shifts the centroid towards optimal settings.
+It refines performance over time while minimizing the risk of regression.
+Continuous updates based on user queries enable refinement of performance benchmarks.
+Moreover, the process updates the *centroid* configurations to ensure the model moves towards more efficient settings incrementally.
+This is achieved by evaluating past performances and using them to guide future adjustments.
+It uses all the data points to mitigate the impact of anomalies.

-From a responsible AI perspective, the Autotune feature includes transparency mechanisms designed to keep users well-informed about how their data is used and the benefits they might receive.
-Security and privacy have been thoroughly vetted to align with Microsoft’s high compliance standards.
-Following the launch, continuous monitoring and adjustments have been implemented to ensure optimal performance and system integrity.
+From a responsible AI perspective, the Autotune feature includes transparency mechanisms designed to keep you informed about your data usage and benefits.
+The security and privacy align with Microsoft's standards.
+Ongoing monitoring maintains performance and system integrity post-launch.

 ## Enable autotune

-Autotune is available in all regions but is disabled by default, allowing each user to enable it as needed.
-You control it through Apache Spark configuration settings.
-You can easily enable Autotune within a session by executing the following code in your notebook or by incorporating it into your Spark Notebook or SJD (Spark Job Definition) code as listed below.
-Furthermore, Autotune has built-in mechanisms for self-performance awareness to detect performance regressions.
-For example, if your query suddenly behaves anomalously and processes significantly more data than usual, Autotune will automatically turn off.
-Therefore, using it's safe.
-Note that Autotune requires several iterations to learn and identify the best configurations over time.
-Typically, the convergence point, where optimal settings are determined, is reached after about 20-25 iterations.
+Autotune is available in all regions but it's disabled by default.
+You can enable it as needed through the Apache Spark configuration settings.
+You can enable autotune within a session by executing the following code in your notebook or by including it into your Spark notebook or Spark Job Definition code.
+Furthermore, Autotune has built-in mechanism for performance monitoring and to detect performance regressions.
+For example, if your query suddenly behaves anomalously and processes more data than usual, autotune automatically turns off.
+Autotune requires several iterations to learn and identify the optimal configuration.
+Typically the optimal configuration is determined after 20 to 25 iterations.

 > [!NOTE]
 > The Autotune is compatible with [Fabric Runtime 1.1](./runtime-1-1.md) and [Runtime 1.2](./runtime-1-2.md).
-Autotune does not function when [the HC mode](./high-concurrency-overview.md) or [MPE](./../security/security-managed-private-endpoints-overview.md) is enabled.
-However, Autotune is agnostic to [autoscaling](./spark-compute.md#autoscale), so it will work in conjunction with it.
+Autotune doesn't function when [the high concurrency mode](./high-concurrency-overview.md) or when the [private endpoint](./../security/security-managed-private-endpoints-overview.md) is enabled.
+However, autotune seamlessly integrates with autoscaling, regardless of its configuration.

 # [Spark SQL](#tab/sparksql)